How to Setup Django + Starter Template

 return HttpResponse("Hello World!")

-To checkout the view we just created we have to create a new url and attach it with the view.
-We have to link the urls from the project directory to app directory.
+To check out the view we just created, we have to create a new URL and attach it to the view.
+We have to link the URLs from the project directory to the app directory.

 from django.urls import path